vectordotdev/timber-io/_posts/2016-07-20-why-were-building-timber.md

 Since most log data is just raw text with timestamps, zooming out to see any real trends or being able to get a feel for how your app is performing just isn't possible.
 Many developers will resort to installing heavy server or application monitoring agents to get this data, but it should've been in your logs the whole time.

 ### So what is Timber?

 We're glad you asked!
-To put it simply: Timber transforms your log lines into a shared normalized JSON schema (https://github.com/timberio/log-event-json-schema) and adds important application context along the way.
+To put it simply: Timber transforms your log lines into a [shared normalized json schema](https://github.com/timberio/log-event-json-schema) and adds important application context along the way.

 For you visual people, we turn this: